amit-upadhyay-IT/redesigned/docs/_docs/mongodb.md

 The first thing which you can do is, create a project where you can talk to MongoDB from within your local application (i.e. using a programming language and interacting with MongoDB).

-When we are working with a third party software peace, we need some kind of a 'driver', or some kind of a interface that talk from our application to the other application and vice-versa.
+When we are working with a third party software peace, we need some kind of a `driver`, or some kind of a interface that talk from our application to the other application and vice-versa.

 For working with node.js mongodb has a native mongodb client.